 Mito Food Plan: This food plan is characterized as an anti-inflammatory, low-glycemic, gluten-free, low-grain approach to eating that also emphasizes the consumption of high-quality fats.
 The plan focuses on supporting mitochondrial health through the use of therapeutic foods that improve energy production in the body.
 When implemented with mildly ketogenic or therapeutic ketogenic macronutrient distributions, this plan facilitates the production of ketones and improves insulin resistance.
 The Mito Food Plan is helpful for a wide range of chronic and neurological conditions and symptoms.

-GI-Specific Food Plans (Anti-Candida, Low-FODMAP, and Specific Carbohydrate Diet (SCD)): These three advanced elimination diets are interventions targeted toward addressing very specific GI issues.
+Elimination Food Plans (Elimination Diet and the Anti-Candida and Low-FODMAP Food Plans): These three elimination food plans are interventions targeted toward supporting the gastrointestinal tract and microbiome.
+The Elimination Diet is a cornerstone food plan that helps to identify food triggers and reduce inflammation.
 The Anti-Candida Food Plan is best suited for individuals who have an overgrowth of yeast or fungus.
-The Low-FODMAP Food Plan—which limits foods high in fermentable oligosaccharides, disaccharides, monosaccharides, and polyols—is suitable for individuals who have been diagnosed with irritable bowel syndrome, some instances of inflammatory bowel disease, carbohydrate malabsorption, and small intestine bacterial overgrowth.
-Finally, the SCD protocol has been shown to be helpful for individuals with Crohn’s disease, ulcerative colitis, celiac disease, diverticulitis, cystic fibrosis, and chronic diarrhea.
+The Low-FODMAP Food Plan, which limits foods high in fermentable oligosaccharides, disaccharides, monosaccharides, and polyols, is suitable for individuals who have been diagnosed with irritable bowel syndrome, some instances of inflammatory bowel disease, carbohydrate malabsorption, and small intestine bacterial overgrowth.

-Therapeutic Food Plans: A Component of Personalized Nutrition is eligible for CME, CEU, and CE credit through the Accreditation Council for Continuing Medical Education (ACCME), American Medical Association (AMA), Commission on Dietetic Registration (CDR), and the Board for Certified Nutrition Specialists (BCNS).
-Qualifying healthcare providers who complete both AFMCP and Therapeutic Food Plans: A Component of Personalized Nutrition are eligible for listing and special recognition on the Find a Practitioner section of IFM’s website, the largest referral network in Functional Medicine.
+Therapeutic Food Plans: A Component of Personalized Nutrition is eligible for CME, CEU, and CE credit through the Accreditation Council for Continuing Medical Education (ACCME), American Medical Association (AMA), Commission on Dietetic Registration (CDR), and the Board for Certified Nutrition Specialists (BCNS). , the largest referral network in functional medicine.
 Those eligible for recognition on Find a Practitioner must hold degrees and credentials enabling them to dispense nutrition advice or conduct nutrition counseling, including the following: